Skip to main content

 Trigeminal Neuralgia is a condition that causes intense pain, usually affecting one side of the face.
 It is a rare disorder that affects less than 1 percent of the population.
 I happen to be in that 1 percent.
 The pain from this disorder feels like shocks that are auditioning for a lightning storm show.
 The pain is sudden, debilitating, unpredictable, and unseen.
 On the outside, you look fine, but the inside of you is screaming for help as tears speak what your words cannot always verbalize due to pain.

 The trigeminal nerve is located close to the ear.
-There are 3 branches, nerves that travel to varies areas of your face to your brain.
+There are 3 branches, nerves that travel to various areas of your face to your brain.
 Each branch, and its nerves, are powerful in their attacks, lasting from a few seconds to a few minutes that feel as if hours have passed.

 I’ve had four trigeminal neuralgia attacks, three that stole my voice and my ability to eat because the pain was out here acting like it pays rent.